appian42/kaggle-rsna-intracranial-hemorrhage/README.md

 # RSNA Intracranial Hemorrhage Detection

 - This is the project for [RSNA Intracranial Hemorrhage Detection](https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection) hosted on Kaggle in 2019.
-- It finished at [12th place](https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection/leaderboard) in the competition.
+- It ended up at [11th place](https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection/leaderboard) in the competition.

 ## Table of Contents